-Our fellows support the Center’s work in one or more of the following program areas: Reproductive Rights and Health, Income Security and Education (including child care), and Workplace Justice.
+Our fellows support the Center’s work in one or more of the following program areas: Reproductive Rights and Health, Income Security (including child care), Education and Workplace Justice.

 The Center recruits rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, ABA Section of Taxation’s Christine A. Brunswick Public Service Fellowship, or other law fellowships to begin in the fall of each year.
 Some specific project ideas are described within the job postings posted below but applicants may draft their own project descriptions for consideration.
 Responsibilities may include researching and analyzing policy and legal issues; drafting a variety of materials, such as memos, fact sheets, reports, comments on regulations, and legal briefs, and working with national and state-based coalitions.